The Wild South: Exploring the Peruvian Amazon

 So, what places should you be visiting when you’re in the Amazon?
-Here’s a list for you to gain inspiration from!
+Here’s a list of 5 destinations for you to gain inspiration from!

 The southern jungles are filled with serene rivers and thick forests.
 The capital is Puerto Maldonado, a city you must definitely not miss out on.
 Puerto Maldonado is the easiest point of connection to the other areas in the southern jungle, as it has a direct connection to Cusco.
 Nestled between the Tambopata River, Made de Dios river, and Heath river, this fertile land is full of life, and great food.
 This is a great place for you to set off on a river cruise, as it is home to Tambopata Research Centre, one of the most important study centers for Amazon’s wildlife.
 Get a guided tour of the area, and learn more about the rich biodiversity and unique animals!

 Iquitos is a unique city in many ways.
 It’s got some amazing museums, great restaurants, and beautiful mansions that will make you envious.
 Oh, it is also not reachable by road!
 You read that right - Iquitos is a city of around half a million people, and it is only accessible through the Amazon river.
 Now, that is the kind of adventure everybody should embark on!